poppinss/string/README.md

 })
 ```

-In the following example, the two words are combined using the `and` separator, not the comma (usually advocated in English).
+In the following example, the two words are combined using the `and` separator, not the comma.
 However, you can use a custom separator for a pair of words.

 ```ts
 import string from '@poppinss/string'